Universal gateway: Design

 Communications software – Software (Drivers) to support one or more Industrial Protocols.
 Communications is typically polled or change based.
 Great care is typically taken to leverage communication protocols for the most efficient transactions of data (Optimized message sizes, communications speeds, and data update rates).
 Typical protocols; Rockwell Automation CIP, Ethernet/IP, Siemens Industrial Ethernet, Modbus TCP.
 There are hundreds of automation device protocols and Universal Gateway solutions are typically targeting certain market segments and will be based on automation vendor relationships.

 Bridging software – Linking software for connecting data from one device to data in another, one being the source of data and one being the destination.
 Typically data is transferred on data change, on a time basis, or based on process conditions – Run, Stop, etc.

 Versus protocol converters

 A universal gateway will typically offer all protocols on a computer appliance, for the benefit of the process engineer, giving them the opportunity to pick and choose one or more protocols, and change them over time, as the application needs demand.
-Protocol converters are typically designed with a single purpose, to convert protocol X to Y, and are not offering the level of configurability and flexibility of a universal gateway.
+Protocol converters are typically designed with a single purpose, to convert protocol X to Y, and are not offering the level of configuration and flexibility of a universal gateway.